rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Step 4: Stabilize Release Branch

-Depending on approach you took, you might have created release after all features or some features.
-Eventually note that somehow all the code relevant for release reached the branch, now all you can do is:
+Depending on the approach you took, you might have created the release after all features or some features.
+Eventually, note that somehow all the code relevant for release reached the branch, now all you can do is:

 - Make any last-minute bug fixes in the release branch.
 - Update documentation, run tests, and finalize the release.

-You might merge things back to release branch using other release stabilization branches, this is not very important to whole structure, you can just call them `stabilize-move-button-to-left`, or if you are a single developer you might directly push to release.
+You might merge things back to the release branch using other release stabilization branches; this is not very important to the whole structure, you can just call them `stabilize-move-button-to-left`, or if you are a single developer, you might directly push to the release.
 All is cool!

 ### Step 5: Release!

 This is where I got confused previously, but I got it much later.
 Release is basically releasing the code and not an environment.
-Let's come to releasing for testing, and releasing to environment little later - and in fact it is a different topic.
+Let's come to releasing for testing, and releasing to the environment a little later - and in fact, it is a different topic.

 ```bash
 git checkout main
 git merge release/1.3.0
 ```

-You merged release branch to main, and that's awesome!
-But right now Git itself is not tagged with 1.3.0 version, 1.3.0 is only in package.json and that's not enough.
-That's why I called it "preparing", now let's complete it.
+You merged the release branch to main, and that's awesome!
+But right now, Git itself is not tagged with 1.3.0 version, 1.3.0 is only in package.json and that's not enough.
+That's why I called it "preparing," now let's complete it.

 ```bash
 git tag -a v1.3.0 -m "Release version 1.3.0"
 ```

-All you did is tagged Git commit with a tag number, and still you called it a "release".
+All you did is tagged Git commit with a tag number, and still you called it a "release."
 This is code release.

-To close the loop, merge the changes from release back to develop, so that any stabilization done in release branch comes back to develop branch.
+To close the loop, merge the changes from the release back to develop, so that any stabilization done in the release branch comes back to the develop branch.

 ```bash
 git checkout develop
 git merge release/1.3.0
 ```

 That's done.
-You have developed a feature, and released it to main.
+You have developed a feature and released it to main.
 Now, what about deployment?
 Let's come to it after hotfixes!

 ## Developing a Hotfix

 You found a bug - where did it happen?
-It might be UAT or Production - That's the reason this topic was kept out.
-Because, the step where we mentioned "stabilize the release" - if we keep finding bugs, we will keep merging code to release branch just with PRs, we won't increment it everytime.
+It might be in UAT or Production - That's the reason this topic was kept out.
+Because, the step where we mentioned "stabilize the release" - if we keep finding bugs, we will keep merging code to the release branch just with PRs, we won't increment it every time.

 ### Step 1: Create a hotfix branch